AngeloSchulerPiletti/Popularis/README.md

 - Must increase more performance about the header
 - Need to style account page
 - Need to complete the project documentation
-- **Don't forget about which pauta an elector can vote considering his state**
+- DONE **Don't forget about which pauta an elector can vote considering his state**
-- List pautas to be approved at "Pautas XXX Futuras"
+- DONE List pautas to be approved at "Pautas XXX Futuras"
-- List elector's voted pautas on "Meus Votos"
+- DONE List elector's voted pautas on "Meus Votos"
 - Criar página com estatísticas das pautas do político para ele mesmo
 - Criar listagem do histórico de pautas do político
 - Create search system